html-to-markdown

 - **BeautifulSoup Integration**: Support for pre-configured BeautifulSoup instances

-- **Extensive Test Coverage**: 100% test coverage requirement with comprehensive test suite
+- **Comprehensive Test Coverage**: 91%+ test coverage with 623+ comprehensive tests

 ## Installation